neurodata/ProgLearn/README.md

 developers.

 # License
-This project is covered under the [Apache 2.0 License](hhttps://github.com/neurodata/progressive-learning/blob/master/LICENSE).
+This project is covered under the [MIT License](hhttps://github.com/neurodata/progressive-learning/blob/master/LICENSE).

 # Issues
 We appreciate detailed bug reports and feature requests (though we appreciate pull requests even more!).
 Please visit our [issues](https://github.com/neurodata/progressive-learning/issues) page if you have questions or ideas.